I suffer from morning anxiety.

 I’ve started taking my vitamins again.

 When I get anxious my go-to vitamin is magnesium.
 It works for me better than anything.
-If it’s a little bit heavier anxiety or it’s tinged with depression, I add in St. John’s Wort, 5-HTP (for better sleep), SAMe, and Ashwagandha.
+If it’s a little bit heavier anxiety or it’s tinged with depression, I add in St. John’s Wort, 5-HTP or Melatonin (for better sleep), SAMe, and Ashwagandha.
 As always, this is just what works for me personally, and you should always check with your doctor and do your own research.
 If you want to try using vitamins to manage your anxiety I recommend starting with magnesium and then going from there.

 Made myself lessen my over-all anxiety.